egraphs-good/egglog/rfc/0001-generics.md

 ## Specification

-The implementation of this proposal has not been investigated yet.
+The implementation of this proposal has not been investigated thoroughly yet.

-Generally, it would require these changes:
+AST:

 1. Change the syntax to allow type parameters in square brackets when declaring datatypes as well as optionally when declaring functions.
 2. Change the syntax to allow type parameters to be s-exp’s themselves, to allow parameterized types as arguments.

+Type checking:

-3. Add generic type information to each function declaration structure.
+1. Add generic type information to each function declaration structure.
-4. Modify the type checker to use generic function information when inferring expression types.
+2. Modify the type checker to use generic function information when inferring expression types.

+Rule matching:

-5. Change the rule matcher to match generic rules on any expressions that can be substituted safely in those generic rules.
+1. Change the rule matcher to match generic rules on any expressions that can be substituted safely in those generic rules.

+Value/Function representation:

+1. Change the `Value.tag` to be a `Value.type` which is a recursive enum of either a string type or a string and a number of type args, so that we can represent generic instantiated types for each value.
+Note that there won't be values for any values with type variables, since they only show up in rules as variables, not as a real value.
+2. There will be one function table per generic function, i.e. like `zip`.
+All instances of that function, regardless of type, will be in that table.

 We would **only allow other user defined type as parameters** for user defined generic types.
 Otherwise, the rewrite definitions wouldn’t be valid, because only user defined types can be union-ed, not primitives.